fabricjs/fabric.js/README.md

 - [Maxim "hakunin" Chernyak](http://twitter.com/hakunin) for ideas, and help with various parts of the library throughout its life
 - [Sergey Nisnevich](http://nisnya.com) for help with geometry logic
 - [Stefan Kienzle](https://twitter.com/kienzle_s) for help with bugs, features, documentation, github issues
+- [Andrea Bogazzi](https://twitter.com/AndreaBogazzi) for help with bugs, features, documentation, github issues, and much more.
 - [And all the other GitHub contributors](https://github.com/kangax/fabric.js/graphs/contributors)

 ### MIT License